-Landscape of plasma cfDNA in HCC, cirrhosis, chronic hepatitis patients and healthy individuals

 We next sought to evaluate the ability of low-pass WGBS of cfDNA to discriminate the patients with different liver diseases.
 We conducted low-pass WGBS to the circulating cfDNA which are from 54 individuals, including 17 HCC (3 early stage HCC, 5 advanced HCC and 9 HCC patients after surgery; 16 were HBsAg positive and 1 was anti-HBs positive) , 17 with cirrhosis (14 from HBV, 1 from NASH, 1 from alcohol and 1 cryptogenic cirrhosis), 17 with hepatitis B and 3 healthy volunteers (Table S4).
 On average, 10.2M mappable reads were obtained (IQR=6.3M, Table S5).
-We estimated the cfDNA fragment size (cfDNAsize) cross all the samples and found the median of cfDNAsize in HCC samples are significantly shorter than non-HCC samples (P=0.003, Wilcoxon rank sum test), consistent with recent observation(19).The cfDNAsize in different groups showed that the order from short to long in patients with advanced HCC, patients with cirrhosis, early stage HCC and HCC after surgery, and patients with hepatitis and healthy control (Fig 3A).
-Particularly, cfDNAsize in advanced HCC group were much shorter than those in healthy individuals (P < 2.2x10-16, Wilcoxon rank sum test; Fig 3A).

-In consistent with aforementioned pilot cfDNA for five medium WGBS, the distribution of CpGs capatured by low-pass WGBS also tended to be located at intergenic and repeat regions.
-Moreover, the enrichment score of regions around reported HBV integration sites was much higher in low-pass WGBS than high-depth WGBS (Fig 3B, Fig 1A).
-To figure out the enrichment at repeat regions is a feature of cfDNA or artifacts of WGBS, we randonmly extracted 10M single reads from published high-depth cfDNA WGBS datasets (25), including 58 cfDNA samples (32 healthy individuals and 26 early stage HCC patients) and 30 tissue sampels(15 tumor tissues and paried buffy coat samples) as well as analyzed region enrichment score.
-In accordance with our data, the enrichment score of regions around reported HBV integration sites by randomly 10M reads was still higher than that by deep sequencing (Fig 3C, Fig S5).
+The cfDNA fragment size (cfDNAsize) in HCC samples were significantly shorter than non-HCC samples (P=0.003, Wilcoxon rank sum test), consistent with recent observation(19).
+Particularly, cfDNAsize in advanced HCC group were much shorter than those in healthy individuals (P < 2.2x10-16, Wilcoxon rank sum test; Fig 3A), and the size seemed to decrease along with liver disease progression (Fig 3A).
+As expected, the distribution of CpGs capatured by low-pass WGBS also tended to be located at intergenic and repeat regions.
+Moreover, higher in low-pass WGBS had much higher enrichment score of regions around reported HBV integration sites than high-depth WGBS datasets (Fig 3B, Fig 1A).
+To figure out the enrichment at repeat regions is a feature of cfDNA or artifacts of WGBS, we randonmly extracted 10M single reads from published high-depth cfDNA WGBS datasets (25), including 58 cfDNA samples and 30 tissue sampels as well as analyzed region enrichment score.
+Overrepresntation of regions around reported HBV integration sites was also observed in these datasets (Fig 3C, Fig S5).
 Strikingly, compared to tumor tissue and buffy coat, cfDNA samples were less enriched functional elements (CpG island, promoter and exon) and more enriched in intergenic, repeat regions and HBV integration regions in both randomly 10M reads and high-depth data. (randomly 10M reads in Fig 3C; high-depth reads in Fig S5C), suggesting this enrichment is a feature of cfDNA and the bias of cfDNA release.

+Using our low-pass WGBS datasetes, we explored whether DNA methylation in HBV integration regions could mirror the hypo-methylation profiles of cfDNA from HCC patients and the potential for early HCC detection.
+Accodrding to cfMethylins , the advanced HCC patients showed significantly hypo-methylation level compared to healthy individuals (<66.1%; P = 0.03, Wilcoxon rank sum test; Fig 4A; Table S4).
+However, for early stage HCC patients, this methylation level was relatively higher, ranging from 68.5% to 72.3%.
+As expected, after surgery, most HCC patients (8/9) demonstrated similar cfDNA methylation levels to healthy individuals and patients with chronic hepatitis or cirrhosis.
+Nevertheless, one (P45) out of the nine HCC patients exhibited a lower methylation after surgery (68.49%, Fig S5A; Table S4), and died two months later due to tumor recurrence, suggesting that there were micro-metastasis with tumor cells in that individual.
+Additionally, a negative correlation was observed between cfMethylins and alpha-fetoprotein (AFP) levels (Pearson’s correlation coefficient = -0.59, P = 5.9 x10-6; Fig 4A-B).
+Besides, cfMethylins seemed to have no difference among healthy individuals, patients with chronic hepatitis and cirrhosis((P >0.1, Wilcoxon rank sum test; Fig 4A).
+We also included one patient with acute hepatitis B in the hepatitis group and found that MethylHBVLR from this patient was similar to patients with chronic hepatitis (Table S4; Fig 4A).

 DNA methylation around HBV integration regions enhance HCC prediction